Ethan-Willmann/DLDBJava/README.md

-# DLDBJava
-Drivers license database that uses basic GUI to retrieve license plate data input from user and store by writing to a file.
+Driver's License Database

-This project uses Object-Oriented Programming to store license plate data as objects and has functions to check the validity of data input.
-This project was done for a class to test knowledge of OOP in java, as well as introduce GUI.
+This project is a simple driver's license database with a basic GUI that allows users to input and store license plate data.
+It was developed as part of a class to demonstrate Object-Oriented Programming (OOP) concepts in Java and introduce basic GUI programming.

+Overview
+The application allows users to input license plate data, checks its validity, and stores it in a file.
+It accepts license plate numbers from Kansas or Missouri and ensures they follow the correct state-specific formats.

+This project was developed for educational purposes and as a demonstration of my programming skills.
+It is not intended for public contributions.

-How it works:
+How It Works
-1. Takes user input in text boxes for storing license plate data
-2. Data is checked to see if corrisponding license plate is in the right format and is from either Kansas or Missouri
+User Input: Users enter license plate information into text fields.
+Validation: The program checks whether the license plate:
+Follows the correct format for Kansas or Missouri.
+Has already been entered.
-3. If data is incorrect or state is not right, a message appears that tells the user what input is wrong, along with the correct format for their respective state's license plate
+Error Handling: If the data is invalid, a message will notify the user of the issue and display the correct format for the license plate.
-4. If the data is correct and hasn't already been entered, it will be stored as an object and written to a file
+Data Storage: If valid, the license plate is stored as an object and written to a file.
-5. If the user wishes to print all of the data entered, they can print the list using the "print list" button to return all of the data that has been written to the writing file
+Display Data: Users can print the list of all entered license plates by clicking the "Print List" button.
+Features
+GUI for user interaction
+Validation for state-specific license plate formats (Kansas and Missouri) Error messages for incorrect input
+Stores valid license plate data in a file
+Ability to print all stored data
+Purpose
+This project was developed as part of an assignment to test my knowledge of Object-Oriented Programming in Java and to demonstrate my ability to create basic GUI applications.

+Note: This project is provided for demonstration purposes only and is not open for contributions or modifications.

+Prerequisites
+Java Development Kit (JDK)